-With experts and following international consultation with stakeholders, the MSC has developed standards for sustainable fishing and seafood traceability.
-The standards ensure that MSC-labelled seafood comes from, and can be traced back to, a sustainable fishery.
+With experts and following international consultation with stakeholders, the Marine Stewardship Council (MSC) has developed standards for sustainable fishing and seafood traceability.
+The Standards ensure that MSC labelled seafood comes from, and can be traced back to, a sustainable fishery.

-MSC Standards and requirements meet global best practice guidelines for certification and ecolabelling programs.
+MSC Standards and Certification Requirements meet global best practice guidelines for certification and ecolabelling programs.